CERN/CTW/mods/npc/README.txt

 	-- Approves the specified idea
 	-- 'def_e': (optional) '{ discovery = string, dp_min = number }'

-npc.register_event_from_idea(npc_name, dialogue, idea_id)
-	-- Gives the team an idea if the requirements are met -- 'dialogue': string/nil: Text to say
-	-- 'idea_id': From ctw_techologies (untested)

 npc.register_event_from_tech(npc_name, dialogue, tech_id)
 	-- Gives the team  technology if the requirements are met -- 'dialogue': string/nil: Text to say